 Challenges: Hot and shadeless

 Sights: Green Sand Beach, South Point, Cliff Jumpers

 What to Bring: Swimsuit, Sunscreen, Snack, Water

-After an exciting two days on the eastern side of the Big Island in Hilo and Volcanoes National Park, it was time to head to Kona on the west side of the island for the second part of my adventure.
-On the way, however, I knew I had to stop at the southernmost point of the island for the hike to the Papakolea Green Sand Beach and cliff jumping at South Point.
-It was definitely a very worthwhile pit stop.
+After an exciting two days on the eastern side of the Big Island in Hilo and Volcanoes National Park, it was time to head to Kona on the west side of the island for the second part of my island hop adventure.
+On the way, however, I knew I had to make a pit stop for the hike to the Papakolea Green Sand Beach and cliff jumping at South Point.
+Definitely a worthwhile side excursion!

 I parked at the end of South Point Road in the designated parking lot.
 There is a sign as you get near the end of the road that will direct you to the lot.
 The lot itself is free, but if you want transportation to the beach, you can pay some locals to give you a ride.
 For me, half the fun of the experience is the journey to get there.
 Plus, some of those jeeps and trucks used to transport you do not look like the most comfortable ride.

 This is what a lot of the hike looked like.
 I honestly felt like I had been teleported from Hawaii to another country.
 The hike is about 2.5 miles to the beach and there were some muddy spots along the way, but overall it was not very strenuous and very peaceful.

 And there were plenty of spots along the way to get some nice ocean views.

 About an hour later, I had arrived at the Green Sand Beach.
 All the different colored beaches around the Hawaiian Islands are pretty remarkable.
 From green to black to red to white the sand colors are formed from different varieties of ocean and volcanic activity (more info in this article).
 Sure it's not green like a lush lawn, but it was beautiful regardless.